filgduarte/filduarte.com.br/src/content/works/en/gente.md

 **The solution:** I studied the agency's Instagram posts a lot to capture what the company wanted in its visual communication, as well as the reference website, which has a cleaner aesthetic.

-Project done with Kria Digital (kriadigital.com.br) and still under development.
+Project done with Kria Digital (kriadigital.com.br).